Psalm 92

 Notes

-Verse 10 shifts suddenly into the first person — the psalmist now speaks of his own experience of God's salvation. וַתָּרֶם כִּרְאֵים קַרְנִי — "but you have raised my horn like that of a wild ox."
+With verse 10 the voice shifts into the first person — the psalmist now speaks of his own experience of God's salvation. וַתָּרֶם כִּרְאֵים קַרְנִי — "but you have raised my horn like that of a wild ox."
 The קֶרֶן ("horn") is a symbol of strength, power, and dignity throughout the Hebrew Bible (cf. 1 Samuel 2:1, Psalm 75:4-5, Psalm 89:17).
 The horn is raised — רוּם ("to be exalted, lifted up") — as an animal raises its head in pride and power.
 The comparison to רְאֵים (the wild ox, possibly the aurochs) suggests invincible, untameable strength.

 The phrase בַּלֹּתִי בְּשֶׁמֶן רַעֲנָן — "I have been anointed with fresh oil" — is more difficult.
 The verb בָּלַל typically means "to mix, anoint, moisten." שֶׁמֶן רַעֲנָן is "fresh oil" or "luxuriant oil" — oil that is rich, fragrant, and verdant (רַעֲנָן is used of flourishing trees).
 Anointing with oil could indicate either a festal celebration (as in Psalm 23:5) or royal/priestly consecration.
 In either case, it suggests the psalmist has been set apart, honored, and equipped by God — the contrast with the enemies' scattering (v.
 9) is stark.

 Verse 11's וַתַּבֵּט עֵינִי בְּשׁוּרָי — "and my eye gazes upon my enemies" — describes the vindication of seeing one's adversaries fall.
-The BSB footnote on this verse reflects a genuine textual ambiguity in the second line: בַּקָּמִים עָלַי מְרֵעִים תִּשְׁמַעְנָה אָזְנָי can be rendered "my ears hear the wailing of my wicked foes" (as in BSB main text) or "my ears hear the evildoers who rise against me" (BSB footnote).
-The second reading is more literal: the psalmist simply hears — becomes aware of — those who rise against him, while his eye sees the outcome.
-In the context of the psalm's movement from threat to triumph, the main text's sense of hearing their ruin seems to fit better.
+The second line, בַּקָּמִים עָלַי מְרֵעִים תִּשְׁמַעְנָה אָזְנָי, carries a genuine textual ambiguity.
+It can be rendered "my ears hear the wailing of my wicked foes" or, more literally, "my ears hear the evildoers who rise against me."
+The more literal reading has the psalmist simply becoming aware of those who rise against him, while his eye sees the outcome.
+In the context of the psalm's movement from threat to triumph, the sense of hearing their ruin fits the passage well.

 The Righteous as Fruitful Trees (vv.
 12–15)